-Tracking third-party repairs without double entering massive amounts of information, not keeping both files on the desktop and hard-copies, and losing track of email feeds, text, and calls just to get equipment status update is possible.
-With expertise in Oilfield Rentals Operations, riger® offers a solution that helps to track all third-party repairs, easily switch between internal repairs and managing equipment availability for the next job.
+Tracking third-party repairs without double entering massive amounts of information, not keeping both files on the desktop and hard-copies, and loosing track of email feeds, text, and calls just to get equipment status update is possible.
+With expertise in Oilfield Rentals Operations, RigER offers a solution that helps tracking all third-party repairs, easily switch between internal repairs and managing equipment availability for the next job.

 When Rental Units return from a job, technicians can inspect equipment and identify which items need repair and which of those need third party repair service.
 It is done by assigning “For Rework” condition to an Item.
 This simple click makes selected item unavailable to rent until repairs are done, thus dispatchers do not have to worry if they send unavailable items to clients.
 Once the condition is set, RigER shows an item in the Rework Dashboard along with other units.